Occasionally disease or infection can weaken facial bones.

 Work/School: You’ll need to allow approximately 1 week off work, maybe less depending on the severity of the fracture.

 Stitches: Dissolving stitches are used in most cases.
 They gradually dissolve over 3 to 4 weeks.

 Diet: After a jaw fracture you’ll need a soft food diet for 4 to 6 weeks.

 Follow up care: Dr van Mourik will want to see you periodically after the surgery to monitor your healing.

 Complete healing can take 4 to 6 months.

 Dr Van Mourik will give you detailed post-operative instructions during your pre-surgery consultation.
 To maximise your chance of making a quick recovery without complications, please pay careful attention to these instructions.
 General information can be found on the Post-op and Patient Care page.

 Dr van Mourik is a highly experienced Oral and Maxillofacial surgeon.
-He explains things clearly and he’s a good listener, so do ask him questions about your facial trauma surgery and tell him about any concerns you have — he’ll take the time to answer and manage your concerns sensitively.
+He explains things clearly and he’s a good listener, so do ask him questions about your dental implant surgery and tell him about any concerns you have — he’ll take the time to answer and manage your concerns sensitively.